w3f/Grants-Program/applications/BCANN.md

 ## Project Overview :

 ### Overview
-  BCANN wants to be the icann of the blockchain world.
+  BCANN wants to be the ICANN of the blockchain world.

   DNS is the infrastructure of the Internet,a efficient resource addressing method.